School of Medicine

 Professor of Pathology

-Current Research and Scholarly InterestsBreast pathology, renal pathology with tumors, transplant; immunohistochemistry
+Current Research and Scholarly InterestsBreast pathology, renal pathology, transplant pathology, immunohistochemistry

 Albert Tsai, M.D., Ph.D.